Aestivate - To remain inactive during a prolonged period of high temperatures or drought, usually while hidden. (also Estivate)

 Syntopic - Different species found sharing the same habitat within the same geographic range.

 Talus - Rocks piled up at the base of a slope or cliff.

-Taxon (TAXA pl.) - A specific taxonomic category - e.g., a specific species or genus.
+Taxon (plural: Taxa) - A specific taxonomic category - e.g., a specific species or genus.

-Tibia - The leg of frog or toad from the heel to the knee.
+Tibia - The leg of a frog or toad from the heel to the knee.

-Total Length - Length measured from snout to the end of the tail.
+Total Length - Length measured from the snout to the end of the tail.